mattinglyas/enee101-web/README.md

 description: "This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data on a web page."
 ---

+## Warning: This readme is copied from the tutorial on the Azure IoT documentation website.
+Much of the information here is not accurate to the modified version.
+To set up, add connection strings and relevant data to "/scripts/config.js"

 # web-apps-node-iot-hub-data-visualization

 This repo contains code for a web application, which can read temperature and humidity data from IoT Hub and show the real-time data in a line chart on the web page.